 Glebe House has a genuine, warm atmosphere giving a sense of security and belonging for young people.
-There is a real sense of community, to which both our young people and staff contribute to, which is based on mutual respect.
+There is a real sense of community based on mutual respect, to which all young people and residents contribute.

 Milieu (Therapeutic Environment)

-As a therapeutic community we enable young people to take an active part in planning and resourcing their activities.
-It is within the day-to-day interactions with peers, adults and the wider community that their progress in terms of relapse prevention can be monitored and reinforced.
+It is within the day-to-day interactions with peers, adults and the wider community that their progress, in terms of relapse prevention, can be monitored and reinforced.